Beginner At The Gym? 12 Hacks To Feel More Comfortable

 The gym staff are there to help and support you, so if it would make you feel more comfortable, don’t hesitate to speak to a staff member and ask for a tour of the facilities or for some help using the equipment you’re unfamiliar with.

 If your gym is busy, it can pay to contact them beforehand to organise a tour.
-There’s absolutely no shame in being new and they will be more than happy to point you in the right direction.
+There’s absolutely no shame in being new and they will be more than happy to point you in the right direction or answer any questions you have.

 Have a game plan